 Aquatic Plants and Algae

 Identifying and inventorying the aquatic plants and algae growing in the pond during the summer is valuable to determine the existing health of the pond and potential problems in the future.
-Consult the Penn State Extension Pond Management website for pictures and drawings of common aquatic plants and algae that may help identify plants in your pond.
-You can also email digital photos of plants that you would like identified to Bryan Swistock at firstname.lastname@example.org.
+Consult A Field Guide to Common Aquatic Plants of Pennsylvaniafor pictures and drawings of common aquatic plants and algae that may help identify plants in your pond.

 Assessment of existing fisheries in the pond is important for future management decisions regarding stocking, harvest, and habitat requirements.
 Fisheries assessment is accomplished mostly by records kept by fishermen and visual observations of numbers and sizes of fish from the pond bank.
 Professional fisheries biologists can also be hired to conduct electrofishing surveys of ponds and lakes to provide more detailed assessment information and management plans.
 For more information on pond fisheries management, Penn State Extension has three web publications including Fish for Pennsylvania Ponds, Pond Fisheries Management, and Management of Fish Ponds in Pennsylvania.